StephenKing/dvocc16-jenkins-pipeline/content.md

 - But: Lacks reusability

 ---
-# Multibranch & Organization Folders
+# Multibranch & Org.
+Folders

 - Scans a complete GitHub/Bitbucket organisation for `Jenkinsfile`
   - Triggered by Webhook and/or runs periodically